Community Views: Navigating the ER as a Rare Disease Warrior

 Medical gaslighting

 Medical gaslighting with a rare disease is common in the ER.
-Doctors lack awareness of the disease.
-They may dismiss a genuine pain crisis.
-Or they may assume the person with a rare disease is drug-seeking.
+When doctors lack awareness of the disease, they may dismiss a genuine pain crisis.
+Or, they may assume the person with a rare disease is drug-seeking.

 “They have no idea how to treat you, or you are dismissed as having an anxiety attack or being a pill shopper.”